Spbaehr/IoT49/doc/osx.md

 # Install the uPython Programming Environment on the Macintosh

-These instructions have been tested on *macOS Sierra* Version 10.12.6 and may need modifications on other versions of MacOS.
+These instructions have been tested on *macOS Sierra* Version 10.12.6.
 Read the entire document before starting the installation.

 The installation for Linux is similar with a few changes depending on the version of Linux you are using.